 Well, it’s the combination of ingredients and spices!

-This recipe is part of the FREE No-Waste Healthy Quick Meal Plan, the easiest recipe plan for the non-chefs in a hurry who want to eat healthily and avoid food waste.
+These vegetarian, quinoa, and black beans balls are easy to make, especially if prepared as part of the Zero-Waste Quick & Healthy Meal Plan the easiest recipe plan for the non-chefs in a hurry who want to eat healthily and avoid food waste.

 Download the full grocery list for the entire week and get started with Healthy Eating Made Easy!